Loading…

 Speakers

-avatar for Dr. Onawa LaBelle
+avatar for Onawa LaBelle

-Dr. Onawa LaBelle
+Onawa LaBelle

-Assistant Professor, University of Windsor
+Associate Professor, Co-Director, Center for Addiction Recovery Support), University of Windsor

 Dr. Onawa LaBelle is an Associate Professor of Psychology at the University of Windsor and the founder and faculty advisor of Lancers Recover, the first student recovery program in Ontario, Canada.
 She is also the Co-Director of the Center for Addiction Recovery Support (CARS), a...
 Read More →